 Object versioning can be combined with StorageGRID information lifecycle management (ILM) or with S3 bucket lifecycle configuration.
-You must explicitly enable versioning for each bucket to turn on this functionality for the bucket.
-Each object in your bucket is assigned a version ID, which is generated by the StorageGRID system.
+You must explicitly enable versioning for each bucket.
+When versioning is enabled for a bucket, each object added to the bucket is assigned a version ID, which is generated by the StorageGRID system.